Adelberger

 Adelberger of Lombardy (fl.
-760) was among several lay medical women who was taught by the historian Paul of Lombardy (720-800), a Benedictine monk from Como.
+760) was among several lay medical women who were taught by the historian Paul of Lombardy (720-800), a Benedictine monk from Como.
 Adelberger was the daughter of Desiderius (ruled 756-774).
 Very little information about Adelberger survives today.

 Legacy

 Adelberger is a featured figure on Judy Chicago's installation piece The Dinner Party as one of the 999 names on the Heritage Floor.